-The Advanced Apprenticeship in Pharmacy Programme allows candidates, with relevant experience, to register as a pharmacy technician with the General Pharmaceutical Council.
+The Advanced Apprenticeship in Pharmacy Programme allows learners, with relevant experience, to register as a pharmacy technician with the General Pharmaceutical Council.
 Apprentices and employers benefit together, with additional course components and incentives.

 To be eligible for Apprenticeship funding, the following criteria must be met:

-- Candidates cannot be in full time education and must be aged 16 years old or above
+- Learners cannot be in full time education and must be aged 16 years old or above

-- Candidates must hold a National Insurance Number
+- Learners must hold a National Insurance Number

-- Candidates must hold a contract of employment and be working a minimum of 16 contracted hours per week
+- Learners must hold a contract of employment and be working a minimum of 16 contracted hours per week

-- Candidates cannot be enrolled onto another government funded programme
+- Learners cannot be enrolled onto another government funded programme

 - 20% off the job training must be delivered, in relation to the apprentice's contracted working hours.
 Off the job training includes online learning, practical training through shadowing and mentoring, alongside learning support and time spent writing assessments and assignments.
 Buttercups will work with the employer to agree a training plan prior to enrolment.
 Please note, time within work for any Functional Skills courses must be allowed in addition to this 20% off the job training for the BTEC and NVQ courses.

-- Candidates must be on programme for a minimum of 18 months from their start date with Buttercups.
+- Learners must be on programme for a minimum of 18 months from their start date with Buttercups.

 Enrolment packs for funded programmes must be posted to: